keptn/lifecycle-toolkit/docs-new/docs/contribute/docs/contrib-guidelines-docs/_index.md

----
-title: Contribution guidelines for documentation
+# Contribution guidelines for documentation
-description: Guidelines for contributing towards Keptn
-weight: 100
----

 The [Contribution Guidelines](../../general/contrib-guidelines-gen) page contains guidelines that are relevant